datarhei/gosrt/README.md

 The docker image you can build with `docker build -t srt .` provides the example SRT client and server as mentioned in the paragraph above.
 E.g. run the server with `docker run -it --rm -p 6001:6001/udp srt srt-server -addr :6001`.

+## Prometheus metrics

+goSRT server starts a promtheus exporter on 127.0.0.1:9000/metrics ( https://www.youtube.com/watch?v=1V7eJ0jN8-E )

+Environment variables PROM_LISTEN and PROM_PATH can be used to change the defaults

+e.g. PROM_LISTEN=":9000" to listen on all interfaces

+The metrics expose general go processes monitoring, as well as visibility of blocked channels, for example.

+The histograms keep a rolling 5 minute period